govind516/journalApp/README.md

    - Alternatively, visit Swagger UI at `http://localhost:8080/swagger-ui/index.html`.
    - You can now start creating and managing journal entries.

-# API Documentation

-1. **Public APIs**

-   - Sign Up - POST /public/signup
-   - Login - POST /public/login
-   - Health Check - GET /public/health-check

-2. **User APIs**

-   - Get User Greetings - GET /user
-   - Update User - PUT /user
-   - Delete User - DELETE /user

-3. **Journal Entry APIs**

-   - Get Journal Entry - GET /journal/id/{myId}
-   - Update Journal Entry - PUT /journal/id/{myId}
-   - Delete Journal Entry - DELETE /journal/id/{myId}
-   - Get All Journal Entries - GET /journal
-   - Create Journal Entry - POST /journal

-4. **Admin APIs**

-   - Create Admin - POST /admin/create-admin
-   - Clear App Cache - GET /admin/clear-app-cache
-   - Get All Users - GET /admin/all-users

-5. **Google OAuth2 APIs**

-   - Google Callback - GET /auth/google/callback

 ## Usage

 ### Authentication

 - Users can register by providing their username and password.
-- Admins can access a broader set of functionalities (e.g., viewing all users’ entries).
+- Admins can access broader functionalities (e.g., viewing all users’ entries).

 ### Journal Entries